skyvier/gdp-jwt-authorization/README.md

 ### This repository

-The code in this repository is a working PoC of the techniques described in the rest of this document.
+The code in this repository is a working PoC of the techniques described in the proposed solution.

 It implements a program that allows a user to "delete an application" if the JWT provided by the user tells that the user is an administrator according to Azure or AWS.

+The compiler forces the developer to provide a proof of authorization.

 ### Naive solution